demos-europe/edt/packages/access-definitions/docs/how-to-implement-types.md

 ## Limiting access

-On the level of the `TypeInteface` there four ways to restrict accesses.
+On the level of the `TypeInteface` there are four ways to restrict accesses.
-* Using `isAvailable()` you can fully hide Types depending on the state of the application (e.g. authorizations of the accessing user).
+* Using `ExposableRelationshipTypeInterface::isExposedAsRelationship`
-* Using `isReferencable` and `isDirectlyAccessible` you can prevent access to types similar to `isAvailable` but more fine-grained based on the nesting of Types.
+* Using `ExposablePrimaryResourceTypeInterface::isExposedAsPrimaryResource` (in JSON:API context)
 * Using `getAccessCondition()` you can hide entity instances (not types!) depending on the state of the application.

 This is kept separate from more specific interfaces as these restrictions are relevant for readability, updates,